Things to do in St Ives.

-Discover Incredible Modern Art At St Ives Tate Gallery
+Discover Incredible Modern Art At Tate St Ives

-Art lovers should definitely make sure that they visit St Ives Tate Gallery.
-This branch of the art brand has been open to the public since 1993 and is incredibly popular with tourists.
+Art lovers should definitely make sure that they visit Tate St Ives.
+This branch of the art brand has been open to the public since 1993 and is incredibly popular with tourists and locals.
 Indeed, even the architecture of the building itself is absolutely glorious.
-The location overlooks Porthmeor beach and the circular entrance is nothing short of iconic.
+The building overlooks Porthmeor beach and the circular entrance is nothing short of iconic.
 Of course, indoors there is charm to spare with stunning collections of contemporary art.
 You will also find that there is a focus on St Ives School as well as famed artists like Alfred Wallis.

 Surfing In St Ives